Skip to main content

 Course details

-The MA in interdisciplinary Research Methods provides training in a wide range of research methods used to tackle contemporary social phenomena.
-It is aligned with the Economic and Social Research Council (ESRC) learning outcomes for the provision of suitable interdisciplinary research methods training.
+The MA in interdisciplinary Research Methods (MAIRM) provides training in a wide range of research methods used to tackle contemporary social phenomena.
+It is aligned with The Economic and Social Research Council (ESRC) learning outcomes for the provision of suitable interdisciplinary research methods training.

 The programme offers participatory and interactive approaches to learning, through small group teaching, workshops, seminars and practical sessions.
 We encourage and support you in your pursuit of personal research interests through an independent research project and flexible, student interest-driven assessments.